Apollo199999999/clickphase-web/README.md

 # or start the server and open the app in a new browser tab
 npm run dev -- --open
 ```

-## Building
+## Compiling a production version
+We currently use [SvelteKit's vercel adapter](https://www.npmjs.com/package/@sveltejs/adapter-vercel) module, which allows us to deploy to Vercel.

-To create a production version of your app:
+To create a production version:

 ```bash
 npm run build
 ```

 You can preview the production build with `npm run preview`.

-> To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.